Big date? Wash your car!

 Keep the prices down

-So now that we've gone over some suggestions and etiquette for paying, what can you do for a small price tag?
+What can you do for a small price tag?
 Here are a couple of tips:

 - Speaking of zoos, if you or your date is an animal lover, make sure to stop by your local humane society and look at the cats and dogs.